aldettinger/camel-quarkus-workshop/README.md

 Please amend the route in `src/main/java/org/acme/WriteYourIntegrationHereRoutes.java` to group messages by importance and sum the bodies.

 Don't know where to start in order to write such a route, let's answer few questions:
- + What Camel EIP can be used to combine individual messages to processed them as a whole ?
+ + What Camel EIP can be used to combine individual messages to process them as a whole ?
  + What do we need to write after the `from` statement in order to use this eip ?
  + What is the correlation key/expression ?
 Do we correlate on header or body ?
- + How do we define an aggregation strategy ?
+ + How do we define our own custom strategy to aggregate those 3 bodies with same importance ?
 What interface should we implement ?
  + What would be the value of the `oldExchange` parameter when aggregating the first exchange ?
  + What completion criteria should we use to delimit our group of messages ? completionTimeout ? completionSize ?